ccoutts2/triangulate-project/README.md

 Triangulate

-# Getting Started
+## Getting Started

 Installation
-1. Clone the repository
+1. Clone this repository and triangulate-api-project repository
-2. Run npm install in terminal
+2. Run npm install in both terminals
 3. Obtain a Mapbox access token
-4. Create a .env file in the root directory of your project
+4. Create a .env file in the root directory of the project folder
 5. Add your Mapbox token to the .env file
-6. Run npm start
+6. Run npm start in both terminals

 ## Overview